 The Peace and Unity Summit

-The fight to ensure our actions reduce rather than fuel the climate crisis; the fight to end police brutality; the fight to underscore Indigenous sovereignty—these fights belong to all of us.
-And, amidst this time of great upheaval, there is hope.
+There is an ongoing fight to ensure our actions reduce rather than fuel the climate crisis; a fight to end police brutality; a fight to underscore Indigenous sovereignty—these fights belong to all of us.
+Amidst this time of great upheaval, there is hope.

-We celebrate the solutions and alliances—and hope—that can win these fights.
-Already we have seen victories against extractive industries that destroy our ecosystems and communities.
+We celebrate the solutions, alliances and hope that can win these fights.
+We have already seen victories against extractive industries that destroy our ecosystems and communities.
 We have successfully fought against the Enbridge pipeline, and prevented fracked methane in the Sacred Headwaters.

 Panels include conversations about